dannysmith/dannyis-jekyll/_posts/2020-03-17-website-redesign-ii.md

 They still feel right to me.
 And they now have bit more flesh on them.

 {:.callout}
-Now feels like a good time to define some design principles as guides for my thinking.
-Except that after half an hour with pen and paper nothing seems solid enough to be considered a principle.
-I'll revisit this.
+This felt like a good time to define some design principles as guides for my thinking.
+But after half an hour with pen and paper nothing seemed solid enough to be considered a principle.
+So I'll revisit this later.

-## But what about my current website?
+## What about my current website?

 Before wrapping this up, I want to take a look at my current website with all this thinking in the back of my mind.
 I particularly want to look at the two pages I like – the homepage and the 404.
 Here are some unedited thoughts on them: